Benadryl is not yet FDA-approved for use in animals, but is considered quite safe when used correctly and with approval from your vet.

 Sometimes it will be necessary for a veterinary professional to give your dog diphenhydramine by injection, especially when the airway is blocked due to a severe allergic reaction, or when the effects are needed quickly.
 In this case, 0.25 – 1 mg/lb may be injected into muscle tissue, into the blood stream, or under the skin.

 Other Active Ingredients:

 Some Benadryl products contain active ingredients other than diphenhydramine.
 These may also be safe for use in dogs, but won’t always treat the same conditions.

 Formulations containing cetirizine are indicated for use in the treatment of dermatitis.
 The dosage per day is typically as follows:

 |40 lbs +||15 mg (1½ tablets)|

-Because cetirizine does not cause sedation (except in rare cases), it is not as effective for preventing anxiety during storms, fireworks or other stressful events.
+Because cetirizine rarely causes sedation, it is not as effective for preventing anxiety during storms, fireworks or other stressful events.